databendlabs/databend/docs/doc/10-deploy/07-query/10-query-config.md

 * This setting only takes effect when Databend-query works with remote meta service(`endpoints` is not empty).
 You don't need to configure it for standalone Databend.
 * Default: 60

-### try_reserved_endpoints_interval

-* If meta node endpoints is empty, in case that meta node is down, sets how often(in seconds) this query server should try configured endpoints to connect meta node.
-* Default: 10

 ### unhealth_endpoint_evict_time

 * Internal(in seconds) time that not querying an unhealth meta node endpoint.